LeadDyno/leaddyno-website/guide/etsy-integration-guide.md

 ### Purchase Synchronization

-LeadDyno will sync with Etsy purchase information every two hours, so you may not see purchase information immediately.
+LeadDyno will sync with Etsy purchase information every four hours, so you may not see purchase information immediately.

 You can sync immediately by clicking the **Sync Etsy Purchases Now** button in your Etsy configuration: